neverlast121/Production-API-IN-Flask/README.md

 ```

 Your Flask application is now successfully deployed in a production environment with Nginx and Gunicorn.

-new Your API will be http://your-ip-address:5000 for following all these steps as it is.
+Your API will be http://your-ip-address:5000 for following all these steps as it is.

-new For further services or configurations, please visit the official websites of Flask, Nginx, and Gunicorn.
+For further services or configurations, please visit the official websites of Flask, Nginx, and Gunicorn.